LivewareProblems/haruspex-marketing/index.md

     actions: []
   - title: Integrate with Every Test Tool
     content: |-
-      Haruspex can work with all your tools
+      Haruspex can work with all your tools and frameworks.

-      Export your data in the widely supported JUnit format, and Haruspex will understand your data.
+      Export your data in the widely supported JUnit format, and Haruspex will be able to give you insights.
     image: "/images/undraw_data_points_re_vkpq.png"
     actions: []
   - title: See Trends Over Time